martin2844/SPA-challenge/README.md

 ___

-1. Have to solve this.
-2. Done
-3. Done
-4. Need to add image, from imgur
-5. done
-6. done

-___

 ## Ran out of time to continue this challenge, but these are the steps I would follow to finish it up:

-For 1.
+For noº1.
 I would implement a simple npm package: React-DND https://github.com/react-dnd/react-dnd.
 Of course this would mean making state handling more complex, since drag and drop would have to "edit" the array index which is currently sorting out the cards.

-For 4.
+For noº4.
 There are a couple of ways to solve it,
 One option would be creating a REST backend in NODE, which accepts images, after making an axios Post request to the backend, we would get an image url, which can be added to state.
 Another way is rewriting the whole thing and doing a MERN stack application, its not what I wanted to do.
 Originally I thought that this is a simple application, and can all be resolved via CSR(client side rendering).

 Finally, my choice which I which I ran out of time to implement would be uploading to imgurs api.
 Of course this implies having an API key, and if Testers want to test the app, they would have to make an account, get their own key and secret of course.
 One last possibility was to convert images into base64 strings, and hold that in clients local Storage.
 Not good, but not terrible.
 3.6